-InnoMedicas liposomal cancer therapy Talidox is about to be used in patients for the first time.
+In November 2018, InnoMedicas liposomal cancer therapy Talidox was used in patients of the clinical Phase I/IIa trial for the first time.
 The use of InnoMedica’s technology platform is of particular value in oncology, as most cancer patients today are treated with chemotherapy that reaches the tumor only in small amounts and leads to serious side effects.
 The cancer drug Talidox, which is based on InnoMedica’s liposomal transport system and biologically targets to the tumor, has the following advantages:

 Strong tumor-inhibiting effect

 Talidox has been evaluated in several established and scientifically highly relevant cancer models with aggressive breast and ovarian cancer.
 In all models tested with mice, Talidox has a stronger tumor-inhibiting effect compared to the reference products free doxorubicin and Caelyx (an approved liposomal doxorubicin formulation).

 The serious side effects of conventional doxorubicin products can be significantly reduced or even completely avoided thanks to the liposomal protective wrapping of Talidox.
 Conventional doxorubicin treatments cause severe and irreversible damage to the heart muscles, lead to an acute impairment of the blood production and the immune system or cause burn-like, extremely painful inﬂammations of the palms and soles of the feet.
 Based on a comprehensive toxicological analysis in an animal model, a significant reduction of these side effects is expected in patients treated with Talidox.

 The occurrence of severe side effects often leads to having to discontinue chemotherapy.
 Lower stress levels on the body with Talidox reduces recovery time between treatment cycles, which can extend treatment time.
 This increases the chance of a successful treatment for the patient.